HimesGroup/brocade/README.md

 * 'Antibody' column containing antibody used for ChIP
 * 'Tissue' column containing tissue used
 * 'Treatment' column containing treatment conditions
+* 'Disease' column containing diseased conditions
 * 'Input' column containing sample ID used for DNA intput control that did not undergo ChIPSeq
-* 'Peak' column specify 'narrow' or 'broad' peak type
+* 'Peak' column specifying 'narrow' or 'broad' peak type.
+Generally apply narrow peak calling for transcription binding site.
+Encode provides a list of [narrow and broad marks for histone modifications](https://www.encodeproject.org/chip-seq/histone) (in the Target-specific Standards section).
 * 'R1' and/or 'R2' columns containing full paths of .fastq files

-For DNA intput controls, specify Antibody=‘Input’, Input=‘NA’, and Peak=‘NA’
+For DNA intput controls, specify Antibody='Input', Input='NA', and Peak='NA'

 **Other columns:**